nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 2. If the input data is valid, a InventoryDelete Command object is created
 3. The Command object is returned to `InventoryInstance.run()`

-**Deleting Quantity from a Inventory Object using User Input**
+**Deleting Quantity from an Inventory Object using User Input**

-4. InventoryInstance then executes the InventoryDelete Command object to begin the process of deleting the referenced Quantitiy of the Inventory object
+4. InventoryInstance then executes the InventoryDelete Command object to begin the process of deleting the referenced Quantity of the Inventory object
 5. `InventoryList.deleteDrugs()` is called, which iterate through the objects in ArrayList<Inventory> InventoryList.
-The Inventory Object referenced by the input given by the user, will have its Quanitity reduced by the Quantity indicated in the user input.
+The Inventory Object referenced by the input given by the user, will have its Quantity reduced by the Quantity indicated in the user input.

 **Saving changed Inventory Objects into .txt file**